CodeSpent/Twitchy/README.rst

     twitch = Helix(client_id="****", oauth_token="****")

-To authenticate using an `App Access Token`, just provide the Client ID and Client Secret, and twitchy will handle authorization for you when necessary.
+To authenticate using an `App Access Token`, just provide the Client ID and Client Secret, and Twitchy will handle authorization for you when necessary.

   .. code-block:: python